brycewray/hugo-site/content/posts/2021/02/simplify-simplify.md

 At least until I decide that last item, I am maintaining two different themes in the Hugo repo.
 One is built on Tailwind, and the other on SCSS.
 (I named them "thoreau" and "thoreauscss," respectively.)
 While I continue to consider the choice, I can easily switch back and forth between them with a simple edit to the site's [config file](https://gohugo.io/getting-started/configuration/). *[**Update, 2021-02-07**: Decided to go with SCSS.]*

-{{< yellowBox >}}**Important**: Be assured that every compliment I've ever paid to Eleventy, Tailwind, and/or PostCSS still applies.
+**Important**: Be assured that every compliment I've ever paid to Eleventy, Tailwind, and/or PostCSS still applies.
 For those who *don't* have a problem with Node.js dependencies, I continue to give my highest recommendation to these projects, most especially Eleventy.
-All three are actively and lovingly maintained, and currently are far and away the best of their respective breeds (in Eleventy's case, that would be JavaScript-based SSGs).{{< /yellowBox >}}
+All three are actively and lovingly maintained, and currently are far and away the best of their respective breeds (in Eleventy's case, that would be JavaScript-based SSGs).
+{.yellowBox}

 ## Time to let others run